pauloargenal/University-list/README.md

 Back-End:

 - Post-man - use to test my graphql api in the back end.
-- Apollo-server - is used for query building, fetching data and creating data inside my database.
+- GraphQL/Apollo-server - is used for query building, fetching data and creating data inside my database.
+- Prisma - database used to store user emails and password.

 Security: